youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 This script creates a scheduled task named "DSHCA" that runs the batch file "M1nLSX9d.bat" every 5 minutes with the highest privileges.
 Then, it immediately runs the newly created task.

+__On the 2021-01-07 at 04:21:13, the attacker successfully created a scheduled task name DSHCA using a visual basic script__

 Here is the content of the file : M1nLSX9d.bat